 Ultimately the best EDC Knife varies from person to person and what their specific needs and preferences are.
 From drop point or tantō, full flat ground or hollow ground, serrated vs non-serrated, there are plenty of options available for every price range.
 This is a quick overview to give a quick view of our suggested knives selection from different styles as well as price ranges.

 The Benchmade 940-1 is lightweight and compact compromising neither strength nor quality.
-This knife is very versatile with its folding design, S90V reverse tantō stainless steel blade and carbon fibre scales.
+This knife is very versatile with its folding design, S90V reverse tantō stainless steel blade, and carbon fiber scales.

 The one drawback to the Benchmade 940-1 is its price.
 Priced over $200 it is not a knife you would buy just to “see if you like it.”
 This is a purchase one makes after careful consideration and one that is designed to last decades if not a lifetime.